alexjackhughes/redditclone/README.md

 ## Getting Started

-App currently isn't in a place where it would be feasible to deploy, aside from downloading code and using a generic Python server.
+You should be able to launch app after download with "npm start" from terminal.

 ## Authors